asqwerty666/acenip/neuroass/README.md

 B008,0
 B009,1
 ```
 Also, there are three other output files with plots for hippocampus, middle temporal cortex and entorhinal cortex vs subject's age.
-Those are images in postscript format and are named *classifier_output_hippocampus.ps*, *classifier_output_middletemporal.ps*, *classifier_output_entorhinal.png*
+Those are images in postscript format and are named *classifier_output_hippocampus.ps*, *classifier_output_middletemporal.ps*, *classifier_output_entorhinal.png* respectively.

 ![classifier HV vs AGE](classifier_output.png)